Nouha Dziri

 prof_pic.jpg

 I’m a research scientist at Allen Institute for AI working with Yejin Choi and the Mosaic team.
-Prior to this, I earned my PhD in 2022 from the University of Alberta and the Alberta Machine Intelligence Institute where I worked on reducing hallucination in conversational language models.
 Currently, my work revolves around three main axes:

 • Science of LMs: Understanding the limits of Transformers and their inner workings.

-• Social impact of LMs: Better aligning LMs with human values and ethical principles.
+• Safety of LMs: Make LMs safer by aligning them with human values and ethical principles.

-In the past, I was fortunate to work with brilliant researchers in the field.
+In the past, I earned my PhD from the University of Alberta and the Alberta Machine Intelligence Institute with Osmar Zaiane.
+I was also fortunate to work with brilliant researchers in the field.
 I have worked with Siva Reddy at Mila/McGill, with Hannah Rashkin, Tal Linzen, David Reitter, Diyi Yang, and Tom Kwiatkowski at Google Research NYC and have worked with Alessandro Sordoni, and Goeff Gordon at Microsoft Research Montreal.

 News